jpfluger/examples/ubuntu-14.04/updates-ssh-static-ip.md

    dns-nameservers 192.168.1.10
 ```

 Restart the server.
-We are restarting the server rather than restarting network services because if you are running these commands via ssh, the results are guaranteed.
+We are restarting the server rather than restarting network services because if you are running these commands via ssh, the results are guaranteed to cleanly exit the remote ssh session.

 ```bash
 sudo shutdown -r now